Olympiah/Need4Speed/README.md

 <img src="images/alg.drawio.png" alt="Algorithm" width="600"/>

+The test video used in this project (vid2.mp4) is in the traffic videos folder drive provided below.

 Vehicle Detection

   This stage involved the use of Yolov8 trained on custom data.
 The output was detection details of the vehicles in the form of a list i.e. bounding boxes, confidence, class ids.